CP/M: Components

-The BIOS and BDOS were memory-resident, while the CCP was memory-resident unless overwritten by an application, in which case it was automatically reloaded after the application finished running.
-A number of transient commands for standard utilities were also provided.
-The transient commands resided in files with the extension .COM on disk.
+The BIOS and BDOS are memory-resident, while the CCP is memory-resident unless overwritten by an application, in which case it is automatically reloaded after the application finished running.
+A number of transient commands for standard utilities are also provided.
+The transient commands reside in files with the extension .COM on disk.

-The BIOS directly controlled hardware components other than the CPU and main memory.
-It contained functions such as character input and output and the reading and writing of disk sectors.
-The BDOS implemented the CP/M file system and some input/output abstractions (such as redirection) on top of the BIOS.
-The CCP took user commands and either executed them directly (internal commands such as DIR to show a directory or ERA to delete a file) or loaded and started an executable file of the given name (transient commands such as PIP.COM to copy files or STAT.COM to show various file and system information).
-Third-party applications for CP/M were also essentially transient commands.
+The BIOS directly controls hardware components other than the CPU and main memory.
+It contains functions such as character input and output and the reading and writing of disk sectors.
+The BDOS implements the CP/M file system and some input/output abstractions (such as redirection) on top of the BIOS.
+The CCP takes user commands and either executes them directly (internal commands such as DIR to show a directory or ERA to delete a file) or loads and starts an executable file of the given name (transient commands such as PIP.COM to copy files or STAT.COM to show various file and system information).
+Third-party applications for CP/M are also essentially transient commands.

-The BDOS, CCP and standard transient commands were the same in all installations of a particular revision of CP/M, but the BIOS portion was always adapted to the particular hardware.
+The BDOS, CCP and standard transient commands are the same in all installations of a particular revision of CP/M, but the BIOS portion is always adapted to the particular hardware.

-Adding memory to a computer, for example, meant that the CP/M system had to be reinstalled to allow transient programs to use the additional memory space.
-A utility program (MOVCPM) was provided with system distribution that allowed relocating the object code to different memory areas.
-The utility program adjusted the addresses in absolute jump and subroutine call instructions to new addresses required by the new location of the operating system in processor memory.
-This newly patched version could then be saved on a new disk, allowing application programs to access the additional memory made available by moving the system components.
-Once installed, the operating system (BIOS, BDOS and CCP) was stored in reserved areas at the beginning of any disk which would be used to boot the system.
-On start-up, the bootloader (usually contained in a ROM firmware chip) would load the operating system from the disk in drive A:.
+Adding memory to a computer, for example, means that the CP/M system must be reinstalled to allow transient programs to use the additional memory space.
+A utility program (MOVCPM) is provided with system distribution that allows relocating the object code to different memory areas.
+The utility program adjusts the addresses in absolute jump and subroutine call instructions to new addresses required by the new location of the operating system in processor memory.
+This newly patched version can then be saved on a new disk, allowing application programs to access the additional memory made available by moving the system components.
+Once installed, the operating system (BIOS, BDOS and CCP) is stored in reserved areas at the beginning of any disk which can be used to boot the system.
+On start-up, the bootloader (usually contained in a ROM firmware chip) loads the operating system from the disk in drive A:.